[Toy Review] Lovense Osci 3

 [Toy Review] The One Thrusting Rabbit Vibrator

 This is the third in my series of reviews for new brand The One.
 These toys are available exclusively at Sex Toys UK here in the UK, while across the pond they’re available at retailers such as Babeland and Good Vibes.
-Next on the list is The One Thrusting Rabbit Vibrator.
+Next on the list is a review of The One Thrusting Rabbit Vibrator.

 Those who read my work regularly will know that I have a mixed relationship with rabbit vibrators.
 I’ve tried a few I liked and a lot I didn’t, but I very rarely reach for them as a preference.
 With that in mind, let’s find out how I got on with the Thrusting Rabbit Vibrator from The One.